phonedotcom/API-SDK-ruby/docs/ExtensionsApi.md

 # **list_account_extensions**
 > ListExtensions list_account_extensions(account_id, , opts)

-Get a list of extensions visible to the authenticated user or client
+Get a list of extensions visible to the authenticated user or client.

-This service lists the visible extensions on a given account.
+Get a list of extensions visible to the authenticated user or client.
+See extension for more details.

 ### Example
 ```ruby